Imaginous/Cowboy_Untamed/README.md

 - Press the "FLASH" button to store them in the flash memory of the motor controller.
 - Disconnect from the bike.

+## Donate
+If you like the app you're free to make a small donation.<br>You can do this securely via [PayPal](https://paypal.me/pools/c/8zcWXI7VnO).<br>
+If you have a Dutch bank account you may also make your [donation via iDeal](https://betaalverzoek.rabobank.nl/betaalverzoek/?id=EkJA4Zm7Qpq1eDSKdddMeQ).

 ## FAQ

 - Will there be an IOS version?<br>No, unfortunately I do not have (and have no intention to) an Apple developers account.<br>But you can do it manually, see: [IOS.md](https://github.com/Imaginous/Cowboy_Untamed/blob/main/IOS.md).
 - Can the settings be undone?<br>Yes, if you have not tinkered with this app (or other apps like Bronco) you can write down your settings and re-apply them later.
 Using the defaults button can be tricky if Cowboy changes their default settings.
 Until now they didn't so you should be safe.
+- I want to make a donation, how?<br>[Donate via PayPal](https://paypal.me/pools/c/8zcWXI7VnO)<br>If you have a dutch bank account, [Donate via iDeal](https://betaalverzoek.rabobank.nl/betaalverzoek/?id=EkJA4Zm7Qpq1eDSKdddMeQ).